-This course is a performance course in which students will perform in a musical theatre production.
-Study includes singing, acting, staging, etc. The course may be repeated for additional credit.
-Prerequisite: Successful performance audition.
+This course is a performance course in which students will perform in and/or assume technical crew responsibilities in a musical theatre production.
+Study includes singing, acting, staging, selection of props, mechanical demands, etc. The course may be repeated for additional credit.
+Prerequisite: Successful performance audition or instructor-assigned technical responsibility.